-First Quarter Risk Update 2023/24
+Second Quarter Risk Update 2023/24

+November 2023

-September 2023 Corporate Service PAC Report Author: Uche Olufemi and Katherine Woodward (Emergency Planning & Resilience Manager, Head of MidKent Audit)
+Corporate Service PAC

+Report Author: Uche Olufemi

+(Emergency Planning & Resilience Manager)

 Introduction

 A key principle of good governance is managing the effect of uncertainties on the achievement of our objectives.
 Having arrangements in place to identify and manage our risks increases the probability of achieving corporate and operational objectives by controlling risks in balance with resources.
 Good risk management also increases our ability to cope with developing and uncertain events and helps to instil a culture of continuous improvement and optimisation.